Care Bears: Journey to Joke-a-lot: Plot

 During the "Laff-Fest", Giggle gives the sceptre to the new king.
 Funnybone orders Phido, Cleon, and Bidel to steal it when Funshine is not looking.
-He gets into the Treasury with it, unlocks the Royal Jewels, and escapes with this loot on a pink dirigible.
+He gets into the Treasury with it, unlocks the Royal Jewels, (But not before getting beat up by a bunch of giant boxing gloves), and escapes with this loot on a pink dirigible.
 As Grumpy is fixing his carousel, the other Bears must use it to stop Funnybone.
 The machine spins onto the dirigible, bursting the balloon and sending it aground.

 When the Care Bears come to Funnybone, he reveals his real name and homeland—Basil Ratbone, from the No Fun Atoll, whose inhabitants have lived through a "serious" modus operandi.
 He wanted the jewels so much to enliven his fellow residents that he planned on stealing them from Joke-a-lot, and even pretended that Funshine's "tummy symbol" was the royal birthmark.
 Instead, the real one—a "smiley mouth"—was at the back of Gig's ears.
 The other Bears open the chest to find a jack-in-the-box, and other toys, which Funshine assures them are the real magic jewels.
 Funnybone apologizes for his misdeeds, and soon all of Joke-a-lot attends a coronation in which Gig becomes their Princess (though she is really more like a Queen).
 The Bears promise to return to Joke-a-lot some other day and ride home to Care-a-lot on the flying horses from their carousel thanks to Twinkers.